-If you’re shopping for a phone or thinking about switching carriers, then you’re probably going to come across the terms 5G and LTE.
-Both relate to mobile networks, but there is a lot of confusion about the technology right now.
+If you’re shopping for a phone or thinking about switching carriers, then you’re likely to come across the terms 5G and LTE.
+Both relate to mobile networks, but there is still a lot of confusion about the technology right now.
 If you’re uncertain whether you need more than LTE coverage, or wondering if you should buy a 5G phone, then we have you covered right here as we pit 5G vs. LTE and explain the differences.

 In short, the G stands for generation, so 5G is the collective term for the fifth generation of mobile network technology.
 LTE stands for Long-Term Evolution, and it’s a 4G technology.
 The newer 5G is not a replacement for 4G, so you’ll find LTE and 5G technology working together for the foreseeable future.